Civics Based Mandated Education

 Jay Klapper, M.S.

-Jay Klapper, M.S. comes to ASHU with 30 years of experience with the Georgia Department of Juvenile Justice.
+Jay Klapper, M.S. has over 30 years of experience with the Georgia Department of Juvenile Justice.
 Jay has experience in conducting group counseling, psychoeducational classes, assessment and classification, crisis intervention, court services and curriculum building.
 Jay obtained his Master’s of Science in Community Counseling from Georgia State University.

 Ed Risler, MSW, Ph.D.